-DMA (Direct Memory Access) can realize high-speed data transmission between peripheral devices and memory or between memory and memory without CPU intervention, thus saving CPU resources for other operations.
+DMA (Direct Memory Access) can realize direct data transmission between peripheral devices and memory or between memory and memory without CPU intervention, thus saving CPU resources for other operations.

-The product has two DMA controllers, DMA1 has 7 channels and DMA2 has 5 channes.
-Each channel can manage multiple DMA requests, but each channel can only respond to one DMA request at the same time.
+The product has a DMA controller, with seven channels in total.
+Each channel can manage multiple DMA requests, but each channel can only start one DMA request at the same time.
 Each channel can set priority, and the arbiter can coordinate the priority of corresponding DMA requests of each DMA channel according to the priority of the channels.

-- (1) DMA1 has 7 channels, and DMA2 has 5 channels - (2) There are three data transmission modes: peripheral to memory, memory to peripheral, memory to memory - (3) Each channel has a special hardware DMA request for connection - (4) Support software priority and hardware priority when multiple requests occur at the same time - (5) Each channel has three event flags and independent interrupts - (6) Support circular transmission mode - (7) The number of data transmission is programmable, up to 65535
+- (1) DMA has seven channels - (2) There are three data transmission modes: peripheral to memory, memory to peripheral, memory to memory - (3) Each channel has a special hardware DMA request for connection - (4) Support software priority and hardware priority when multiple requests occur at the same time - (5) Each channel has three event flags and independent interrupts - (6) Support circular transmission mode

+(7) The number of data transmission is programmable, up to 65535